-The pyramid of support will help us to identify what advice and guidance is available and who to contact at each different level on the continuum of need.
-The Family Hub model that is being implemented across Cheshire East will strengthen existing partnerships in each locality making it easier for practitioners to get support for families.
+The pyramid of support (see supporting documentation below) will help us to identify what advice and guidance is available and who to contact at each different level on the continuum of need.
+The Family Hub model is now implemented across Cheshire East will strengthen existing partnerships in each locality making it easier for practitioners to get support for families.
+Family hubs support children and young people from 0-19 (or up to 25 for young people with special educational needs and disabilities)